-Internet Access Restrictions Select the desired options for the current group: • None - Nothing is blocked.
+Group Group Select the desired Group.
+The screen will update to display the settings for the selected Group.
+Groups are named "Default", "Group 1", "Group 2", "Group 3" and "Group 4", and cannot be renamed.
+Internet Access Restrictions Select the desired options for the current group: None - Nothing is blocked.
 Use this to create the least restrictive group.
 Block all Internet access - All traffic via the WAN port is blocked.
 Use this to create the most restrictive group.
 Block selected Services - You can select which Services are to block.
 Use this to gain fine control over the Internet access for a group.
 Block by Schedule If Internet access is being blocked, you can choose to apply the blocking only during scheduled times.
 (If access is not blocked, no Scheduling is possible, and this setting has no effect.)
-Define Schedule Button Clicking this will open a sub-window where you can define or modify the Schedule.
+You can define or modify the Schedule using the Schedule option on the Advanced menu.
 Services This lists all defined Services.
 Select the Services you wish to block.
 To select multiple services, hold the CTRL key while selecting.
 (On the Macintosh, hold the SHIFT key rather than CTRL.)

 Edit Service List Button If you wish to define additional Services, or manage the Service list, click this button to open the "Services" screen.
-Buttons Members Click this button to add or remove members from the current Group.
-If the current group is "Default", then members can not be added or deleted.
-This group contains PCs not allocated to any other group.
-See the following section for details of the Group Members screen.
-Define Schedule Click this to open a sub-window where you can define or modify the Schedule.
-Edit Service List If you wish to define additional Services, or manage the Service list, click this button to open the "Services" screen.
+Buttons Buttons Edit Service List If you wish to define additional Services, or manage the Service list, click this button to open the "Services" screen.
 Save Save the data on screen.
 Cancel Reverse any changes made since the last "Save".
 View Log Click this to open a sub-window where you can view the "Access Control" log.
 This log shows attempted Internet accesses which have been blocked by the Access Control feature.
-Click this to show and most art the IIA access Control!!
-Lea most in a new Clear Log Click this to clear and restart the "Access Control" log, making neventries easier to read.
+Clear Log Click this to clear and restart the "Access Control" log, making new entries easier to read.
+Refresh Update the data on screen.